rchipka/symmetric/README.md

 Note on DOM Rendering:

-With DOM-rendering enabled, the process is exactly the same except, Symmetric starts off by executing client code just like a browser would, inside a server-side DOM.
+With DOM-rendering enabled, the process is exactly the same, except Symmetric starts off by executing client code just like a browser would, inside a server-side DOM.